tekknolagi/tekknolagi.github.com/_posts/2024-09-05-min-egraph.md

 I love union-find.
 It enables fast, easy, in-place IR rewrites for compiler authors.
 Its API has two main functions: `union` and `find`.
 The minimal implementation is about 15 lines of code and is embeddable directly in your IR.

+Instead of iterating through every operation in the basic block and swapping pointers, we instead mark our IR node as "pointing to" another node.
+This notion of a forwarding pointer can be either embedded in the IR node itself or in an auxiliary table.
+Each node maintains its source of truth, and each rewrite takes only one pointer swap (yes, there's some pointer chasing, but it's *very little* pointer chasing[^advanced-features]).

+[^advanced-features]: The naive implementations shown in this post are not the
+    optimal ones that everyone oohs and ahhs about.
+Those have things like pointer compression.
+The nice thing is that the pointer compression is an add-on feature that doesn't change the API at all.
+Then if you get hamstrung by the inverse Ackermann function, you have other problems with the size of your IR graph.

 See below an adaptation of CF's implementation from the toy optimizer series[^also-phil]: